ed-kung/CSUN-Econ-310/docs/notes/11-consumer-theory.md

 We call the ratio of marginal utility between two goods the **marginal rate of substitution** between the two goods (or ***MRS***).

-It's called marginal rate of substitution, because it's the ratio of trade that would keep the consumer's utility constant.
+It's called marginal rate of substitution because it's the ratio of trade that would keep the consumer's utility constant.
 Thus, consumers are willing to *substitute* between these two goods at the marginal rate of substitution.

 {: .purple-callout-title }
 > Definition